dennoa/cruddy-express-api/README.md

 * find.getReqBody can be overridden if you need to pass something other than req.body to the find and count operations.
 * find.rules are the validation rules that will be passed to validateRequest on find and count.
 See below for notes on rules.
 * find.getControls is a function that is passed the req.body and returns { skip, limit } to be appended to the query returned from crudModel.find.
+* find.getControlsFrom is a function that is passed the req and res and returns { skip, limit } as above.
+It takes precedence to getControls.
+If it returns null or undefined then getControls will be called.
 * find.getConditions is a function that is passed the req.body and returns the relevant mongoose conditions for the find operation.
 * get.rules are the validation rules that will be passed to validateRequest on get.
 The default rule verifies the reqParamId value is a mongo id.
 See below for notes on rules.
 * remove.rules are the validation rules that will be passed to validateRequest on remove.
 The default rule verifies the reqParamId value is a mongo id.
 See below for notes on rules.